 Will you be going away for Spring Break?
 Make sure to schedule dog boarding well in advance for your precious pooch, as spots normally fill up quickly for large and small boarding companies alike.

 If you’ve never had professional dog boarding or sitting before, be sure to do your research and thoroughly consider your options.
 Once you have chosen the best option for you and your dog, it’s good to keep a relationship going with the dog sitter or dog boarding company, as your dog will be more comfortable going back to a familiar person and familiar surroundings, especially when they’ve had a positive experience.

-- The professional dog sitter stays at your place while you’re gone: This is usually the most expensive option, but also one of the best.
-Your dog gets to stay in familiar surroundings, with familiar smells, and all their favourite toys.
+This is usually the most expensive option, but also one of the best.
+With in-home boarding, your dog gets to stay in familiar surroundings, with familiar smells, and all their favourite toys.
 The sitter will also water house plants, take care of any other pets, get the mail, and do other light chores arranged between you and the sitter.

 Whatever you decide for your dog boarding options over Spring Break, make sure you find the best fit for you and your dog.
 That’s always the most important!